top of page

 Baggage.

-We recommend a solid wheely bag, some sort of backpack, and room in that backpack for a daybag / bumbag/ shoulder bag.
+and room in that backpack for a daybag / bumbag/ shoulder bag.

-When we travel we find having this arrangement works very well.
-Some days your backpack will be handy, but for wandering around, the day bag / bumbag/ shoulder bag will suffice, as you really only need rail pass, cash, cards, camera and essentials.
+Some days your backpack will be handy, but for wandering around, the day bag / bumbag/ shoulder bag will suffice,

 You may be required to walk 500m or so with your luggage, and in some cases on the train network, up to say 800m undercover.
 Japanese train stations are great labyrinths underneath, and we use them as short cuts and eye candy !